 The grade A constitutes the highest grade on the scale and the remaining grades follow in descending order where the grade E is the lowest grade on the scale that will result in a pass.
 The grade F means that the student's performance is assessed as fail.
-Grading criteria for the A-F scale are communicated in writing to the student by the start of the module at the latest, as well as how the weighting and weighting of grades on individual examining elements to the final course grade takes place.
-The basis for the student's grade is determined by the student's fulfillment of the objectives.

 The grade of the course is a combined assessment from the grades of the various course modules.
-The combined assessment is based on the grades and the scope of the course (number of credits).
+The combined assessment is based on the grades and the scope of the course (30 credits).
 The more extensive a module is, the greater impact it will have on the final grade.
 Module grades with the grading scale between G-U will not be considered into the combined assessment.
 However, a G is required for each of the modules in order to receive a final course grade.